Snowfable/home-ed-resources/index.md

 ## Nature Detectives
 A lot of these can be done in a garden, or if you can get to a remote forest location!
 [Adventure here.](https://naturedetectives.woodlandtrust.org.uk/naturedetectives/)

+## Numberphile
+Love numbers?
+Here is a site all about numbers.
+[Number here.](https://www.numberphile.com)

 ## Open Yale Courses
 Free and open access to a selection of introductory courses.
 [Learn here.](https://oyc.yale.edu)